anaximeno/shazamPy/README.md

   > shazam *-sha1* "*file_name*" "*given_sum*"

-**OBS:** If you have a file with the hashes inside you can check it by using a short command.
+**OBS:** If you have a text file with the filename and hash sum wrote inside you can check it using another command. <br>
-For more option after install it try: shazam -h/--help
+For more options, try, after install it: shazam -h/--help

 Types of hash that you can currently calculate and/or check: